Applications Guide

 You can re-verify a VAT number at any time from the application detail page.
 When an application with a verified VAT is approved, the customer can be automatically marked as tax-exempt in Shopify.

-On Shopify Plus stores, approving an application also creates a B2B Company in Shopify.
+On stores with native B2B enabled, approving an application creates or matches a B2B Company in Shopify depending on your matching configuration.
 The Company includes:

 - A contact from the applicant's details